dun-tuna/SRC_ctf/README.md

-Who complete all challenge write an write up and send to me(first person will took my lì xì)
+Whoever completes all the challenges, write a write-up and send it to me.
+The first person will receive my lì xì